Roxanne (film)

 Roxanne is a 1987 American romantic comedy film directed by Fred Schepisi and starring Steve Martin and Daryl Hannah.
-It is a modern retelling of Edmond Rostand's 1897 verse play Cyrano de Bergerac, adapted by Steve Martin.
-Rostand is mentioned in the opening credits.
+It is a modern retelling of Edmond Rostand's 1897 verse play Cyrano de Bergerac.

 Plot

 Charlie "C.D."
-Bales, the fire chief of a small town, is intelligent, witty, charismatic and athletic.
-Regardless, he is sensitive about his abnormally large nose, which most know not to talk about; it cannot be surgically altered as he is allergic to anesthesia.

-He is close to many residents, especially his god-sister, Dixie, who owns several rental homes and a diner.
-When the beautiful Roxanne Kowalski, an astronomy PhD student, comes to search for a comet over the summer, he, and many others in town, are drawn to her.
-She adores him as a friend, but is physically attracted to Chris McConnell, a handsome but dim-witted fireman.
+Bales is the intelligent, witty, charismatic and athletic fire chief of the small town of Nelson where he is well liked by the town residents.
+Nevertheless, he is sensitive about his abnormally large nose, which most of the town knows not to mention in front of him.
+When the beautiful Roxanne Kowalski, an astronomy PhD student, arrives to stay in town over the summer while searching for a passing comet, he, and many others, are drawn to her.
+However, he believes she would never be attracted to him because of his nose.
+Though Roxanne adores him as a friend, she is physically attracted to Chris McConnell, a handsome but dimwitted fireman newly recruited into C.D.'s bumbling and slow-learning team.

-Roxanne asks C.D. for help with Chris.
-Seeing him buy a book by Sartre for a friend, she assumes he is deeply intelligent.
+After seeing Chris buy a book by Sartre for a friend, she assumes he is deeply intelligent and asks C.D. to approach him on her behalf.
 When Chris hears of her interest, he feels ill as women intimidate him.
-He tries to write her a letter, but takes all day with little result.
-He then convinces C.D. to write it with prose that soon woos Roxanne.

-When told Roxanne wants to meet up, Chris again feels sick and insists C.D. help him seem equally brilliant in person.
-He arrives at Roxanne's wearing a hunter's cap, to hide the earphones that relay C.D.'s words.
-When the equipment fails, Chris bungles it by expressing himself poorly and she storms back inside, furious.
-He begs C.D. to fix things, but as Chris can't repeat what C.D. prompts, they switch jackets and hats so C.D. can speak as him.
-They are successful, and she invites Chris in to make love.
+He tries to write her a letter but takes all day with little result.
+He then convinces C.D. to write it with prose that successfully woos Roxanne.
+When told Roxanne wants to meet up, a nerve-wracked Chris insists C.D. help him seem equally brilliant in person.
+He arrives at Roxanne's wearing concealed earphones that relay C.D.'s words.
+When the equipment fails, Chris bungles it by objectifying Roxanne and she furiously ends their date.
+He begs C.D. for help and, as Chris is unable to relay what C.D. prompts, C.D. obscures himself behind a tree and confesses his true feelings of love for Roxanne while pretending to be Chris.
+His words touch Roxanne and she invites Chris inside her home to make love, much to C.D.'s chagrin.